HashEx/truffle-boilerplate/README.md

 ### What is this repository for? ###

-This is a boilerpate to quick start smart contracts development in Solidity.
-Boileplate uses truffle 4, solidy-coverage, solium linter, has samples for smart contract and tests for it.
+This is a boilerplate to quick start smart contracts development in Solidity.
+Boilerplate uses truffle 4, solidity-coverage, solium linter, has samples for smart contract and tests for it.

 ### Setting up ###